EpistasisLab/regens/README.md

 REGENS (REcombinatory Genome ENumeration of Subpopulations) is an open source Python package :package: that simulates whole genomes from real genomic segments.
 REGENS recombines these segments in a way that simulates completely new individuals while simultaneously preserving the input genomes' linkage disequilibrium (LD) pattern with extremely high fedility.
 REGENS can also simulate mono-allelic and epistatic single nucleotide variant (SNV) effects on a continuous or binary phenotype without perturbing the simulated LD pattern.

+## Input :inbox_tray:
+REGENS requires the following inputs:
+- YOU MUST PROVIDE: real genotype data formatted as a standard (bed, bim, fam) plink _fileset_, ideally containing a minimum of 80 unrelated individuals.
+- WE HAVE PROVIDED: a recombination map for every 1000 genomes population.

+The provided recombination maps were created by the [pyrho algorithm](https://github.com/popgenmethods/pyrho) and modified by us to minimize required disk space.
+[Recombination maps between related populations are highly correlated](https://github.com/EpistasisLab/regens/blob/address_comments/README.md#technical-details-robot), so you could pair your input dataset with the recombination map of the most genetically similar 1000 genomes population, as is usually done for SNP imputation.
+If you wish to make your own recombination map, then it must be formatted as described [here](https://github.com/EpistasisLab/regens/blob/address_comments/README.md#simulate-genotype-data-with-custom-recombination-rate-dataframes-abacus).

 ## Installing REGENS :hammer_and_wrench:

 REGENS' dependencies can be installed with pip as follows: